M4ximumPizza/Hypernova/README.md

 ### Command Properties

-The codes before the project were written in C++ which is pretty compact but not fast.
-So when this project was started, I rewrote it from C++ to java which looks more organized/faster use.
-It took about 1 1/2 months to rewrite with the almost one-hundred files that were fixed.
-It was finished on November 5th when it was imported to github.
+The codes before the project were written in C++ that is pretty compact however not fast. thus once this project was started, I rewrote it from C++ to java which appearance a lot of organized/faster use.
+It took about one 1/2 months to rewrite with the just about one-hundred files that were fixed.
+It absolutely was finished on Nov fifth when it was foreign to github.

 ### Bug Fixes